RavDas/Netflix-Clone-Deployment/README.md

 # 7. Apply group changes (log out and back in or use the following command)
 newgrp docker

-# 8. Grant permission to Docker socket (optional, for convenience)
+# 8. Grant permission to Docker socket to push into the Docker Hub (optional, for convenience)
 sudo chmod 666 /var/run/docker.sock
 ```